Why Therapy Is Crucial For Refugee Children

 • Traumatic events typically exhaust the family’s efforts, money, and time, interrupting working, growing, and learning.
 As a result, families have an even greater difficulty performing their daily tasks and withstanding the vital beliefs and traditions used to bind them together.

-• When stress gets too overbearing, couples may have difficulties dealing with intimacy and their feelings, communicating effectively, resulting in a greater chance of separation.
+• When stress gets too overbearing, couples may have difficulties dealing with intimacy and their feelings and communicating effectively, resulting in a greater chance of separation.

 • Trauma resonates across societies and communities, and this damages the very core of a functional society.
 It could also affect many generations, building a legacy of endless distress.
-If unsettled, the overwhelming trauma of culture loss, forced removal of communities and families, and genocide become some ‘mental baggage,’ constantly being recreated and done by generations to generations.
+If unsettled, the overwhelming trauma of cultural loss, forced removal of communities and families, and genocide becomes some ‘mental baggage,’ constantly being recreated and done from generation to generation.

 Trauma Counseling